Central MediaScene 2011

 photos, PDFs, and other documentation of the early days.

-down.
-Bournemouth was also to be Britain’s first “Fibrecity,” with super-fast
+bogged down.
+Bournemouth was also to be Britain’s first “Fibrecity,” with

-broadband laid in through the sewer system.
-Instead, the utility responsible wound up in the
+super-fast broadband laid in through the sewer system.
+Instead, the utility responsible wound

 this summer and autumn for cutting people’s broadband for weeks on end while digging

 up the streets to lay fibre optic cable in the old-fashioned way; they said the deal with the